EmmazingEm/fixed-GTM-consent-tag-template/README.md

 2. Set it to trigger on Consent Initialization - All Pages.
 3. In the tag's Settings table, enter a comma-separated list of all the consent types in their appropriate Denied/Granted columns.
 This will be the site's default consent state for any given region.
 4. To make region-specific defaults, add a new row and put the region's name in the Region column and fill out the Granted/Denied columns as instructed in step 3.
+## Special Note Regarding Regions
+I haven't encountered a client who asked for region-specific policies.
+As such, this feature is not yet tested.
+Please submit an issue if you encounter any bugs.